 I took the beginner survival skills course and I loved all that I was taught.
 Some of the information was a refresher, but a lot of it was new.
 We went through many skills and were able to practice with instruction on those skills.
 This class is well worth the money spent and I’m excited to get into more advanced classes.

-“Instructor Justin is very informative and encouraging.
-He demonstrates and explains each skill thoroughly.
-He has accumulated a wealth of knowledge which he teaches eagerly, including but not limited to friction fire, water procurement, shelter construction, and other primitive skills.”
+“The instructors are very informative and encouraging.
+They demonstrates and explains each skill thoroughly.
+They are knowledgeable and eager to teach, including but not limited to fire building, water procurement, shelter construction, and other survival skills.”